hazelgrove/phi/7-algebraic-data-types/7-algebraic-data-types.md

 the type can be matched by at least one pattern, and *redundant* if any member can be matched by more than one pattern.
 Here is a `case` expression that dispatches a function call based on which `PrimaryColor` it operates on:

+TODO: add a normal function on `Peano`s before showing how things can go wrong.
+Maybe move `add` to first example.

 ```
 case color